jmcallo-dev/may_laud/README.md

 # may_laud

-A new Flutter project For Milaor Camarines Participatory Governnce Information System.
+A new Flutter project For Milaor Camarines Participatory Governance Information System.
+MOBILE APPLICATION(Residents)
+WEB-BASED(MUNICIPALITY OF MILAOR)

 ## Getting Started